Deltares/MeshKernel/docs/latex/MeshKernelTechnicalDesignDocument.md

 -   Holding the mesh projection (cartesian, spherical, or spherical accurate).

--   Making a quad mesh from a polygon or from parameters (this algorithm can be separated into different classes).
+-   Making a quad mesh from a polygon or from parameters.

--   Making a triangular mesh from a polygon (this algorithm can be separated to a different class).
+-   Making a triangular mesh from a polygon.
+This algorithm introduces a dependency on the Richard Shewchuk Triangle.c library, added as an external componet in extern\triangle folder.

-This algorithm introduces a dependency on the Richard Shewchuk Triangle.c library.
-The mesh class stores a reference to an RTree instance.
-RTree is a class wrapping the boost::geometry::index::rtree code, implemented in SpatialTree.hpp.
-This is required for inquiring adjacent nodes in the merging algorithm.
 The public interface of the mesh class contains several algorithms modifying the mesh class members.
 Most of them are trivial, and we refer to the doxygen api documentation.
 Others are documented below: